Revery-Technologies/revery/README.md

-# The Embrace
+# Revery
-The Embrace is an accessible VR app, intended for high school students, that aims to decrease feelings of stress and anxiety.
+Revery is an accessible VR app, intended for high school students, that aims to decrease feelings of stress and anxiety.
-The Embrace is created by [Revery Technologies](https://revery.now.sh).
+Revery is created by [Revery Technologies](https://revery.now.sh).
 ### Installation prerequisites

 - Download [nodejs](https://nodejs.org/en/)